 4. Any rider littering the course with food packages or waste will be disqualified.

-5. You must have an official MASS number plate with chip in order to race.
+5. You must have an official MASS number plate with chip in order to race all XC races.
 The number plate may not be altered in any way that affects the timing chip or any of our sponsor logos that may be on the number plate.
+MASS plates may or may not be used at certain Endurance and Enduro races

 6. Cutting the course short by any rider, whether by accident or not, will lead to disqualification or relegation to last place in your class.
 The race promoter and MASS directors will make this decision.